AInhoa84/music-sheet-generator/README.md

 The next step is to, given an individual note, identify its [chroma](https://en.wikipedia.org/wiki/Chroma_feature) and [octave height](https://en.wikipedia.org/wiki/Octave), individuating it as a specific frequency.
 This is done with a Neural Network that is capable of classifying a segment of audio into 61 different notes, ranging from E1 to E6, which is the note range of an 8-string guitar (tuned to E B E A D G B E).

 ### 3. String identification
-Similarly, for each individual note the string it is played on is estimated with a Neural Network which classifies audio input into 8 different classes corresponding to 8 different strings.
+Similarly, for each individual note, the string it is played on is estimated with a Neural Network which classifies audio input into 8 different classes corresponding to 8 different strings.
 There is no direct correspondence between note and string because the same note can be played in different strings.

 ### 4. Fret assignment and calculation of duration
 Note duration is simply calculated as the difference between its onset and the next one.
 As for the [fret](https://en.wikipedia.org/wiki/Fret), there is a one-to-one correspondence between a string-note combination and the fret that corresponds to it.